shoejunk/marvin_bot/README.md

 - Python 3.8 or higher
 - FFmpeg (included in the `bin` directory)
 - An OpenAI API key
-- Meross account (optional, for smart home control)
+- Home Assistant instance (for smart home control)
 - Spotify Developer account (optional, for music playback)

 ### Setup Instructions